The Durable Performance System™

 Choose the next step that fits the problem.

-Once performance is understood structurally, the next move is diagnosis: where are incentives, authority, information flow, accountability, and consequence no longer aligned?
+Once performance is understood structurally, the next move is diagnosis: where are design, incentives, authority, information flow, accountability, and consequence no longer reinforcing the intended outcome?

 Take the Drift Diagnostic